deeprjs/deepr/README.md

 });
 ```

 It works.
 Doing so allows to chain several methods, but it is not very pretty.
-Fortunately, there is the reserved keyword `$invoke` which simplifies this type of query:
+Fortunately, there is the keyword `$invoke` which simplifies this type of query:

 ```js
 // Request: